 This page is a documentation of my chase of Hurricane Charley and includes a lot of my Hurricane Charley Video Footage and Still Photography before and after the storm.

-08/13/2004 Hurricane Charley photography log.
-This is a collection of Hurricane Charley Stock Photography That I Was Able To Take While On The Chase.
+8/13/2004 Hurricane Charley photography log.
+This is a collection of Hurricane Charley Stock Photography that I documented in the field.